cfengine/core/HACKING.md

 would want to do in a VM, so you can restore the OS to a pristine state afterwards.

-To run all tests, including the unsafe ones, you either need to logged in as root or have "sudo" configured to not ask for a password.
+To run all tests, including the unsafe ones, you either need to be logged in as root or have "sudo" configured to not ask for a password.
 Then run the
 following: